MileHacker Logo

 • Available from specialized rental shops.

-• Less common for tourists.
+• Not as common for visitors.

 • You need an appropriate International Driving Permit for motorcycles.